donaldboulton/minimal-mistakes/amp-html/2018-05-14-post-Jekyll-Image-Gallery.md

 ## The Included Js And Css

-I Included the [lightgallery.js](https://raw.githubusercontent.com/sachinchoolur/lightGallery/master/src/js/lightgallery.js){:id="open-website" rel="nofollow"} minified to my main site main.min.js file as to have it initilized at all times for any page.
+I Included the [lightgallery.js](https://raw.githubusercontent.com/sachinchoolur/lightGallery/master/src/js/lightgallery.js){:id="open-website" rel="noreferrer"} minified to my main site main.min.js file as to have it initilized at all times for any page.
 I included it right after jquery.js and before any other Conjugated scripts.

 Adding all other LightGallery css and scripts in a assets/dist folder.
-In the same folder structure as in the [lightgallery repo](https://github.com/sachinchoolur/lightGallery){:id="open-website" rel="nofollow"}, adding isotope.js, mousewheel.js and picturefill.js from CloudFlare CDN.
+In the same folder structure as in the [lightgallery repo](https://github.com/sachinchoolur/lightGallery){:id="open-website" rel="noreferrer"}, adding isotope.js, mousewheel.js and picturefill.js from CloudFlare CDN.

-Isotope.js latest at github repo: [isotope.js](https://raw.githubusercontent.com/metafizzy/isotope/master/js/isotope.js){:id="open-website" rel="nofollow"} and LightGallery Js and Css are required for this gallery including the below _gallery.sass file.
+Isotope.js latest at github repo: [isotope.js](https://raw.githubusercontent.com/metafizzy/isotope/master/js/isotope.js){:id="open-website" rel="noreferrer"} and LightGallery Js and Css are required for this gallery including the below _gallery.sass file.

 ### Gallery Assets

 To gather the required scripts and css we need to download and add them to our assets folder.
-Adding included Isotope and LightGallery files as below seen in my [includes/scripts.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/scripts.html){:id="open-website" rel="nofollow"} file.
+Adding included Isotope and LightGallery files as below seen in my [includes/scripts.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/scripts.html){:id="open-website" rel="noreferrer"} file.

 ```html
 {{ page.lcb }}% if page.support contains 'gallery' %}